Forming the questions

 Once the questions have been selected, the fourth component of the PI/ECO (or related) structure can be addressed, which is to select the outcomes that will be measured in order to answer the questions.

-- O: Outcomes—a limited list of the outcomes that are most critical to inform decision making.
+- O: Outcomes — a limited list of the outcomes that are most critical to inform decision making.
 Outcomes can be of many kinds, including health outcomes, prevalence, diagnostic test accuracy, social outcomes, economic outcomes, perceptions or behaviours.
 The effects of an intervention, exposure or condition on these outcomes will form the basis for the guideline’s recommendations.
 Always consider both possible benefits and adverse effects.
 Consider outcomes of relevance to consumers, health professionals and other decision makers and at the level of individual patients, communities or health systems (Guyatt, Oxman et al. 2011; GRADE Working Group 2013).

-Identifying the outcomes of most importance to consumers and other stakeholders should be based on consultation, whether reported in the published literature or conducted as part of a larger consumer and community engagement strategy for the guideline (Guyatt, Oxman et al. 2011; Armstrong, Mullins et al. 2018) (see Section 1 and Consumer involvement).
+Identifying the outcomes of most importance to consumers and other stakeholders should be based on consultation, whether reported in the published literature or conducted as part of a larger consumer and community engagement strategy for the guideline (Guyatt, Oxman et al. 2011; Armstrong, Mullins et al. 2018) (see Section 1 and the Consumer involvement module).
 For some fields of research, core outcome sets have been established to inform researchers, often based on usefulness in decision making and importance to patients and care providers (see the

 Guideline development groups should undertake a transparent process to list and then prioritise the outcomes to be measured.
 This can be similar to the process conducted to prioritise questions, but should be conducted as a separate step.
 Groups may consider a single set of outcomes to be applied to all studies, or different sets of outcomes for different types of questions where appropriate.
 For example, the expected benefits and harms relevant to pharmacological interventions may be different to those expected from surgical or health systems organisation interventions.
 The GRADE Working Group outlines a process of numerical rating and consensus to select a limited number of the most important outcomes (Guyatt, Oxman et al. 2011; GRADE Working Group 2013).
 Again, online tools like